liesnikov/extensible-elaborator/main.md

 One common piece of infrastructure used by elaborators are metavariables, also known as "existential variables" [@thecoqdevelopmentteamCoqProofAssistant2022, chap.
 2.2.1], which represent as-of-yet unknown parts of the program.
 Together with metavariables also comes unification, i.e. the ability to constrain two terms to be equal.
 Metavariables and unification are heavily used throughout many elaborators for inferring implicit arguments and for general type-checking, making them sensitive towards changes in unification algorithms.
-Because of the complexity unification, breaking changes are often discovered only when run against a large existing project on CI, such as the Standard and Cubical libraries for Agda or the `unimath` library for Coq.
+Because of the complexity unification, breaking changes are often discovered only when run against a large existing project on CI, such as the Standard and Cubical libraries for Agda or the `unimath` library for Rocq.

 To move towards a cleaner and more maintainable model for implementing elaborators, we propose a new architecture for an extensible elaborator for dependently typed languages.
 Practically, our architecture allows each feature to be contained within one module, as opposed to being spread around the codebase.